ibm-cloud-docs/account/create-case.md

 # Creating support cases
 {: #open-case}

 If you experience problems with {{site.data.keyword.cloud}}, you can use the [Support Center](/unifiedsupport/supportcenter){: external} to create a support case.
 You can create cases for issues that are associated with access (IAM), billing and usage, account, and invoice or sales inquiries.
-Users with a Advanced, or Premium support plan can also create a case for technical support.
+Users with an Advanced or Premium support plan can also create a case for technical support.
 {: shortdesc}

 If your account is deactivated or if you don't have access to your account, you can create a support case by completing the [Create an Account, Login or Billing Request](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create) form.